 The Residence Life program recognizes that learning extends beyond the classroom and continues into the areas in which students live.
 Therefore, Residence Life seeks to be an integral part of the educational opportunities at Mercyhurst and strives to create an environment which enhances student growth socially, culturally, physically, and emotionally while fostering academic success.
-All traditional undergraduate students are required to live on campus in University housing unless they live at home with parents/guardians AND are designated “commuter” by the Admissions Office.
+All traditional undergraduate students are required to live on campus in University housing unless they reside within Erie Country with parents/guardians

 Approximately 90 percent of traditional freshmen live on campus in residence halls.
 Mercyhurst views campus housing as a necessary privilege.
 Resident students are required to sign a housing contract for one full academic year.
 If after submitting this contract, the student decides to leave campus housing at any time or withdraws from the University during that academic year, the student will be responsible for a $500.00 breach of contract charge.
 If a student withdraws or leaves the University during the semester within the occupancy period, housing and board charges will be refunded according to the University refund schedule.